Kurt Daudt: Accomplishments

+Political Positions

+In December 2021, Daudt, as House Minority Leader, signed a letter along with 37 other Republicans in opposition of the Mayo Clinic for its vaccine mandate policy for employees, calling for a halt in state funding for health care facilities that fire employees "due to unrealistic vaccine mandate policies".

 Controversies

 In 2013, Daudt, then the House minority leader, was involved in an incident in Montana when a friend Daniel Weinzetl, brandished a handgun during the sale of a vintage vehicle, pointing it at the seller's "entire family, including the children."
 The handgun belonged to Daudt.
 The altercation arose after Daudt and the seller differed about the condition of the vehicle.
 Daudt was later released by Montana police without being charged with a crime.

 In 2015, U.S. Bank and Capital One won legal judgments against Daudt, stemming from his failure to pay approximately $13,000 in overdue charges and legal fees incurred pursuing the money.
 However, the companies declined to pursue the judgments after the debts were paid in full.

 Personal life

 Daudt is a member of the Lutheran Church–Missouri Synod.
 He is unmarried.